arestivo/slides/markdown/css3.md

 In CSS, there are two types of font family names:

 * **generic family** - a group of font families with a similar look.
-* **font family** - a specific font family (e.g. Times New Roman).
+* **font family** - a specific font family (*e.g.*, Times New Roman).
 ---
 # Specific Font Family

-You can define a specific font family to be used.
-Be careful as the it might not exist in the target computer.
+You can define a specific font family.
+Be careful as it might not exist in the target computer.

 ```css
 p {